How can you prevent Coronavirus transmission?

-With the newly discovered COVID-19 currently plaguing the world, governments have imposed strict health protocols to ensure that their people are safe.
+With the Coronavirus disease 2019 (COVID-19) plaguing the United States, strict health protocols are implemented to ensure public safety.
 This meant temporarily closing establishments and businesses, prohibiting mass gatherings, and imposing mandatory self-isolation and quarantine procedures.

 The coronavirus pandemic has rendered nearly everyone to continue their work or studies at the safety of their homes.
-Frontliners or essential workers such as those working in the healthcare, transportation, food and security industries are risking their lives to protect and serve the people.
-To prevent the surge of COVID-19 cases, one must consistently follow the safety precautions recommended by experts.
+Frontliners or essential workers in the healthcare, transportation, food, and security industries are risking their lives to serve the people.
+To slow the spread of the virus, one must consistently follow the safety precautions recommended by experts.

 What are the COVID-19 symptoms?

-The World Health Organization (WHO) has provided a list of coronavirus symptoms for everyone to check whether or not they have COVID-19 manifestation and if there is a need to seek urgent medical attention.
+The World Health Organization (WHO) has provided a list of coronavirus symptoms.
+This aims to help people check for COVID-19 signs and if there is a need to seek urgent medical attention.

 Not everyone who catches the virus succumbs to death.
 Some are even able to recover by just staying at home.
 An isolation period of at least two weeks must be observed to guarantee that you are completely safe from the virus.
-If one’s condition worsens as time passes or if the infected has preexisting health conditions, it is highly urged that one visit a hospital right away.
+If the condition worsens or if the infected has preexisting health conditions, call a healthcare provider immediately.

 How is COVID-19 transmitted?